The Magnificent Seven Ride!

-The Magnificent Seven Ride! (also known as The Magnificent Seven 4) is a 1972 Western film and is the third and last sequel of the 1960 western, The Magnificent Seven.
+The Magnificent Seven Ride! (also known as The Magnificent Seven 4) is a 1972 American Western film and the third and last sequel to the 1960 film The Magnificent Seven.
 It stars Lee Van Cleef as Chris Adams, succeeding Yul Brynner and George Kennedy in the role.
 It was directed by George McCowan.

 Plot

-In southern Arizona Territory, hired gun-turned-marshal Chris Adams rescues his old friend, former bounty hunter Jim Mackay, from an ambush.
+In southern Arizona Territory, hired gun-turned-marshal Chris Adams rescues his old friend, former bounty hunter Jim MacKay, from an ambush.
 Jim asks Chris to help him defend the Mexican border town of Magdalena from De Toro and his bandits, but Chris is reluctant.

-Chris refuses his new wife Arrila’s request to release teenager Shelly Donavan, jailed for robbery.
+Chris refuses his new wife Arrila's request to release teenager Shelly Donavan, jailed for robbery.
 Chris meets with newspaper writer Noah Forbes for a story on Chris' eventful career.

 The next morning, loading prisoners onto the Tucson prison wagon, Chris decides to free Donavan.
 Chris meets Noah to discuss his exploits, as Donavan celebrates his release with Hank and Bob Allen.
 Donavan leads the brothers in a bank robbery just as Arrila meets Chris and Noah outside.
 Wounding Chris, Donavan abducts Arrila and escapes with the Allens.
 Revived two days later, Chris sets off in search of Arrila, accompanied by Noah.

 In the desert, Noah and Chris find Arrila dead.
 Chris tracks down the Allens and demands to know Donavan's whereabouts.
 Confident that Chris will take them back to town for trial and not shoot them on the spot, Hank refuses to talk.
 Chris shoots him.
 Bob then decides to talk and reveals that Donavan has fled to Mexico, and admits Arrila was raped and tortured before her murder.
-Bob pleads for his life, insisting he did not join in the assault, but Chris shoots him as Noah looks on in shock.
+Bob pleads for his life, insisting he did not join in the assault, but Chris shoots him (for not preventing it, either) as Noah looks on in shock.

 Chris rides to the Mexican border and finds Jim with armed farmers from Magdalena, hoping to ambush De Toro.
 Jim reveals that Donavan rode by the previous day, and Chris again refuses to join, telling Jim he is badly outnumbered and will be slaughtered.
 Chris and Noah track Donavan through the desert, only to find themselves circling back toward Jim's location.
 Hearing distant gunfire, they find the farmers dead with no sign of Jim.
 Chris assumes the women of Magdalena have been left unprotected and Jim will have returned there, and rides into Mexico with the uncertain Noah.